MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaIdentityGovernanceRoleManagementAlert.md

 / is the only supported one for the tenant.
 Supports $filter (eq, ne).
     \[ScopeType \<String\>\]: The type of scope where the alert is created.
-DirectoryRole is the only currently supported scope type for Azure AD Roles.
+DirectoryRole is the only currently supported scope type for Microsoft Entra roles.
     \[SecurityImpact \<String\>\]: Security impact of the alert.
 For example, it could be information leaks or unauthorized access.
     \[SeverityLevel \<String\>\]: alertSeverity